-- Assemble and maintain the register of more able and talented pupils, in accordance with whole school tracking and departmental identification. - Lead staff discussion and raise awareness through INSET provision and the sharing of best practice. - Liaise with subject leaders and heads of year. - Audit MAT provision, including details of extension / enrichment activities within and outside the curriculum in each department. - Identify, publicise and mentor pupils targeted to achieve A\/A grades in KS4. - Support school leaders in maintaining and advancing the A\/A performance indicator. - Organise, promote and run the annual Mensa tests. - Identify pupils who are suitable for the honours programme. - Plan and deliver the oracy framework to honours programme pupils. - Support honours programme pupils in the development of their projects. - Liaise with parents and staff to keep them informed and supportive of the honours programme.

-- Extend opportunities for pupils by linking with other schools and agencies. - Maintain all policy documents and develop provision across the school.
+- Assemble and maintain the register of more able and talented pupils, in accordance with whole school tracking and departmental identification. - Lead staff discussion and raise awareness through INSET provision and the sharing of best practice. - Liaise with subject leaders and heads of year. - Audit MAT provision, including details of extension / enrichment activities within and outside the curriculum in each department. - Identify, publicise and mentor pupils targeted to achieve A\/A grades in KS4. - Support school leaders in maintaining and advancing the A\/A performance indicator. - Organise, promote and run the annual Mensa tests. - Attend Seren Foundation network meetings and promote within the school - Identify pupils who are suitable for inclusion of the Seren Foundation. - Participate in appropriate professional development opportunities that enhances the delivery of MAT strategies access the school - Extend opportunities for pupils by linking with other schools and agencies. - Maintain all policy documents and develop provision across the school.